About Grammar Productions

 The film had its world premiere held at the British Library in London, in partnership with the Open City Documentary Festival, and first TV broadcast in December 2017 on The History Channel.
-It is currently showing all across Asia on Discovery Channel, and on Cathay Pacific's in-flight entertainment service.
+It has since been broadcast Asia-wide on the Discovery Channel, and on Cathay-Pacific’s in-flight entertainment service.

 Alex is a history nerd, and an award-winning documentary producer and presenter.
 You can see his presenter showreel here.
 His work has taken him to some of the less-travelled corners of the world – the back-country of Sierra Leone, the remote Peruvian Andes, insurgent-ridden southern-Philippines and far-flung corners of Burma (Myanmar).
 He studied politics and history at the University of Cambridge, lives between Myanmar and the UK, and is now a Fellow of the Royal Geographical Society.

 Max is an award-winning director and cameraman, but above all is a storyteller.
 He has worked on an array of programmes ranging from X Factor to Top Gear, for every major British TV channel.
 Max studied Film Design and Production at Kingston University, and is at home in the studio as he is out in the field.
 He is mainly based in London, but grew up in Manchester alongside Alex Bescoby.
 He’s earned a reputation for being seemingly indestructible while working in remote places – no matter what nature throws at him, he keeps on filming.